Serving the Greater NW Chicago, IL & Lake Geneva, WI areas

 Q: Do roof stains contain health related considerations?

-A: Algae is not only harmful to your property, but it can be harmful to children, the elderly and those with allergy sensitivities and upper respiratory problems.
+A: Algae is a spore and is not only harmful to your property, but it can be harmful to children, the elderly, and those with allergy sensitivities and upper respiratory problems.
 According to top researchers excessive mold growth can lead to increased risk for allergies and indoor air quality issues.
 The prevalence of Gloeocapsa Magma is increasing across the U.S. as a consequence of changing weather patterns.

-A: We use a low-pressure solution process for siding, gutter exteriors, soffit, fascia, shutters, awnings and a host of other exterior features.
-Because the solution performs the primary function of killing what we are removing, it eliminates many of the risks associated with pressure-washing.
-Surface material like siding and gutters should be treated gently with as little agitation as possible.
-When necessary, pressure washing is appropriate and often used in conjunction with soft-wash solutions on hard surfaces like stone, brick and concrete to produce the best possible cleaning results.
+A: We use a low-pressure solution process for all types of siding, dryvit, cedar, and other delicate surfaces.
+Because our customized proprietary solutions perform the primary function of killing what we are removing, we can craft the solution to meet the type and condition of the feature we are treating.
+That's the beauty of our house washing process.
+We apply the solution with low-pressure thereby eliminating many of the risks associated with pressure-washing.
+Soft surface material like siding should always be treated gently with as little agitation as possible.
+We only use a combination of pressure and solutions when appropriate, typically on hard resilient surfaces like stone, brick and concrete to produce the best possible results.

 Q: Why do I need to pay someone to clean my roof when I could do it myself?